MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-privacy-settings.md

 Required diagnostic data is collected to keep Microsoft Edge secure, up to date and performing as expected.

-Optional diagnostic data includes data about how you use the browser, websites you visit and crash reports to Microsoft to help keep Microsoft Edge secure, up to date, and performing as expected and is used to improve Microsoft Edge and other Microsoft products and services for all users.
+Optional diagnostic data includes data about how you use the browser, websites you visit and crash reports to help keep Microsoft Edge secure, up to date, and performing as expected and is used to improve Microsoft Edge and other Microsoft products and services for all users.

 > [!NOTE]
 > This policy isn't supported on Windows 10 devices.
 To control data collection on Windows 10, IT admins must use the Windows diagnostic data group policy.
 This policy will either be to **Allow Telemetry** or to **Allow Diagnostic Data**, depending on the version of Windows.
 Learn more about [Windows 10 diagnostic data collection](https://docs.microsoft.com/windows/privacy/configure-windows-diagnostic-data-in-your-organization).